pushover/pushover.github.io/readme.txt

 - solved.txt: This file contains checksums of all the levels that you have successfully solved.
 In the level selection dialogue those levels contain a mark.
 If you loose this file those marks are gone.
-- *.rec: These filed contain recordings of activities within a level.
+- *.rec: These files contain recordings of activities within a level.
 They are automatically created whenever you solve a level but you can also actively make a recording by pressing 'r' while you play a level.
 When you observe something strange while playing, make a recording and send it to me.
 Also when